AustinWise/austinwise.github.com/input/posts/2025-07-01-source-generator.md

 I copy-pasted a few lines at a time and tweaked them to be about CSV parsing instead of logging.
 This was painfully slow.
-Eventually I realized that what I was doing was almost entirely mechanical and could probably be accomplished using a coding AI agent.
+Eventually I realized that what I was doing was fairly mechanical and could probably be accomplished using a coding AI agent.

 After using a coding AI agent to create the initial implementation and iterate on the feature set, I have published the result source generator on